About My Journey….

 My life has been full of unexpected twists and turns, but music and the love of sharing it with others has been a constant.
 I am that child whose life trajectory was transformed by the instrument and by the art form that taught me discipline, perseverance and how to problem solve.

-Early on in life I set out on a quest to draw lessons from everything I encounter and to learn from everyone I meet in life.
-This thirst for knowledge led me to translate music into new spheres - to become a university professor, a higher education administrator and a coach.
+Early on in life I set out on a quest to derive lessons from everything I encounter and to learn from everyone I meet.
+My thirst for knowledge led me to translate music into new spheres - to become a university professor, a higher education administrator and a consultant.

 What People Are Saying